alerighi/modbus-sniffer/README.md

 I tested the capture on a Raspberry Pi model 3B+.
 If you also use a Raspberry, make sure to enable the hardware UART for better performance by disabling the Bluetooth interface.

+## USB Serial port latency
+Linux kernel tries to optimize load of USB transfers, that's a latency_timer which is default 16ms.
+It's pretty high for modbus communication, so the sniffer set the serial port automatically to ASYNC_LOW_LATENCY (1ms).
+This setting requires sudo.